Iaramsri/OWASP-TOP-10-2025-TESTING-GUIDE/README.md

 | Inspect user-facing error detail | Browser / proxy | No internal class names, SQL errors, or secrets exposed |

 Remediation should move exception handling closer to failure points, return generic client-safe errors, enforce validation before business logic, implement fail-secure defaults, preserve transactional integrity, and ensure all unexpected conditions are logged for analysis.
 OWASP’s Error Handling Cheat Sheet specifically recommends generic user responses with full details retained only on the server side.

-## Visuals, Tooling, and Continuous Validation

-A mature README should include a small number of diagrams that materially improve understanding, rather than many decorative ones.
-GitHub’s Mermaid support makes three diagram types particularly useful: a **request-flow authorization diagram**, a **CI/CD security gate sequence diagram**, and a **state-transition flowchart** for business-logic testing.

 Here is a Mermaid sequence diagram that works well in the CI/CD section: